Xmorelle/webpage/index.md

 ### About me

 I am an enthousiastic post-doctoral researcher focusing on the mechanics of soft polymer networks.
 I have completed a PhD thesis in Materials Science in the group of Pr.
 Thomas Pardoen at UCLouvain in Belgium.
-Then, I have pursued with a post-doctoral stay in the group of Pr.
+Then, I have pursued a post-doctoral stay in the group of Pr.
 Zhigang Suo at Harvard University in the field of Soft Active Materials for 2 years.
 I am now working in the Laboratory of Soft Matter Science and Engineering at ESPCI Paris with Pr.
 Costantino Creton and Pr.
 Matteo Ciccotti.

 To learn more details on my backgroung, have a look at my [CV](/DownloadableFiles/CV_XavierMORELLE_mid-dec2018.pdf).

 ### Recent news

+- **6/2019** : Update in the "Supervision" section, with the warm welcome to the student Elina Gilbert (from ESPCI) who will be performing a research project on the fatigue of multiple-network elastomers that I will co-supervised with Dr. Gabriel Sanoja and Pr.
+Costantino Creton.

+- **5/2019** : See the "General Audience Media" for a new online article on some of the work I have been involved in at ESPCI with Pr.
+Matteo Ciccotti.

 - **3/2019** : The confirmation just came in, I got selected for presenting the "CNRS auditions" for a "Chargé de Recherche" position in the beginning of April.
 Also, a new section was added to this webpage listing the different "Invited talks" given over the last years.